khadija-ashraf/JavaCoreConcepts/src/com/inheritanceAndInterface/README.md

 ### What is an Abstract Class?
 Abstract class represents real life objects/concepts those are too generic to be existant, but they still define important behavior.

-For Example, a `Shape`, is a generic concept of an object that has boundaries, dimensions, etc. However, when we create a Shape object we create a circle, or a rectangle, or a triangle, or a cube, or a cylynder, etc. We should not create a plain shape object, becasue the shape is a concept not a real-life object.
+For Example, a `Shape`, is a generic concept of an object that has boundaries, dimensions, etc. However, when we create a `Shape` object we create a circle, or a rectangle, or a triangle, or a cube, or a cylynder, etc. We should not create a plain `Shape` object, becasue the shape is a concept not a real-life object.

 Oh, yeah, do you see, the `Animal` is a generic concept too, so, `Animal` too is an abstract class... :slightly_smiling_face: